Sea level

 This marker indicating sea level is situated between Jerusalem and the Dead Sea.

 Mean sea level (MSL, often shortened to sea level) is an average surface level of one or more among Earth's coastal bodies of water from which heights such as elevation may be measured.
 The global MSL is a type of vertical datum – a standardised geodetic datum – that is used, for example, as a chart datum in cartography and marine navigation, or, in aviation, as the standard sea level at which atmospheric pressure is measured to calibrate altitude and, consequently, aircraft flight levels.
 A common and relatively straightforward mean sea-level standard is instead a long-term average of tide gauge readings at a particular reference location.

 The term above sea level generally refers to the height above mean sea level (AMSL).
 The term APSL means above present sea level, comparing sea levels in the past with the level today.

 Earth's radius at sea level is 6,378.137 km (3,963.191 mi) at the equator.
 It is 6,356.752 km (3,949.903 mi) at the poles and 6,371.001 km (3,958.756 mi) on average.
 This flattened spheroid, combined with local gravity anomalies, defines the geoid of the Earth, which approximates the local mean sea level for locations in the open ocean.
 The geoid includes a significant depression in the Indian Ocean, whose surface dips as much as 106 m below the global mean sea level (excluding minor effects such as tides and currents).
+It was found in 2026 that sea levels estimated using the geoid used in 90% of published work were about 25cm lower than measured values on average, hence underestimating the effect of sea level rise.